Near Optimal Colourability on Hereditary Graph Families: Introduction

 \section{Introduction}

 All graphs in this paper are finite and simple.
 For general graph theory notation we follow~\cite{BM08}.
 Let $P_n$, $C_n$ and $K_n$ denote the path, cycle and complete graph on $n$ vertices, respectively.
 We denote the complement graph of $G$ by $\overline{G}$.
 For two vertex disjoint graphs $G$ and $H$, we write $G+H$ to denote the \emph{disjoint union} of $G$ and $H$, and $G\vee H$ to denote the graph obtained from $G+H$ by adding an edge between every vertex in $G$ and every vertex in $H$.
 For a positive integer $r$, we use $rG$ to denote the disjoint union of $r$ copies of $G$.
-We use $\overline{G}$ to denote the complement of $G$.
 A \emph{hole} is an induced cycle on four or more vertices.
 An \emph{antihole} is the complement of a hole.
-A hole or antihole is \emph{odd} (\emph{even}) if it has an odd (even) number of vertices.
+A hole or antihole is \emph{odd} if it has an odd number of vertices.
 The graph $K_n-e$ is obtained from $K_n$ by removing an edge.
-A \emph{claw} is a $K_1\vee 3K_1$.
-A \emph{paw} is a $(K_2+K_1)\vee K_1$.
-A \emph{diamond} is a $K_4-e$.
-A \emph{gem} is a $P_4\vee K_1$.
-An \emph{HVN} is a $(K_2+K_1)\vee K_2$.
-A \emph{linear forest} is a forest whose complements are paths.
-A \emph{clique} (\emph{stable set}) in a graph $G$ is a set of pairwise adjacent (nonadjacent) vertices in $G$.
+The graph $K_1\vee 3K_1$, $(K_2+K_1)\vee K_1$, $K_4-e$, $P_4\vee K_1$, $(K_2+K_1)\vee K_2$ are usually called \emph{claw}, \emph{paw}, \emph{diamond}, \emph{gem} and \emph{HVN}, respectively.
+A \emph{linear forest} is a disjoint union of paths.